Virabhadrasana

 Warrior 1 is an excellent posture for beginners to attain balance, strength, and coordination between body parts.

-Virabhadrasana is mainly practised in the Sun salutation series and Vinyasa flow.
+Virabhadrasana is primarily practiced in the Sun Salutation series and Vinyasa flow.
 It is a standing pose based on proper alignment.
 In this posture, proper leg movement, body parts adjustment, and lower limb rotation are involved.

 How to do Warrior 1 (Veerabhadrasana 1)

-1. Please place the left foot nearly 3-4 feet apart from the body.
+1. Please place your left foot approximately 3-4 feet apart from your body.
 Move your left foot at a 90-degree angle parallel to the shoulders.

 1. Now, move your right foot inwards at a 45-degree angle.
 It will help you to lock the lower body.